 Microbiology is the study of microorganisms (bacteria, archaea, protists, fungi) and viruses.
-The Department offers a BS in Microbiology with two track options as well as research opportunities to conduct original research and investigate different aspects of microbial structure and function.
+The Department offers a BS in Microbiology with research opportunities to conduct original research and investigate different aspects of microbial structure and function.

 Microorganisms were the first living things on earth, and they remain the most abundant and the most diverse of all organisms.
 They can cause diseases of plants, animals and humans; they play critical roles in biogeochemical cycles and bioremediation; and they are important in the food and biotechnology industries.

 As a microbiologist, you will be on the cutting edge of developments in industrial production processes, public health, biotechnology, and drug discovery.
 To read more about the microbiology profession visit the Bureau of Labor Statistics’ web site.

 Honors in the Major

 Students in microbiology who meet all of the following criteria are awarded honors in the major upon graduation:

 - A 3.5 cumulative GPA in all UWM graded credits;

 - A 3.75 GPA in UWM courses counting toward the microbiology major; and